blackhawk42/weasel-rs/README.md

 # wasel-rs

-An implementation in Rust of the ["Wasel algorithm"](https://en.wikipedia.org/wiki/Weasel_program) proposed by Richard Dawkins in _The Blind Watchmaker_ to ilustrate how evolutive processes differ from complete random chance.
+An implementation in Rust of the ["Weasel algorithm"](https://en.wikipedia.org/wiki/Weasel_program) proposed by Richard Dawkins in _The Blind Watchmaker_ to ilustrate how evolutive processes differ from complete random chance.